Balakot: Delivering a double whammy to Pak and avenging, Kandahar and Pulwama

 Pulwama: The most audacious attack in recent times

 Following the release of Azhar, the Jaish-e-Mohammad was launched and its first major strike was on the Indian Parliament.
-Over the years, the JeM grew stronger and Yusuf Azhar was put in charge with building the facility at Balakot.
+Over the years, the JeM grew stronger and Yusuf Azhar was put in charge of building the facility at Balakot.

-Yusuf who was reportedly killed in the air strike that was carried out on February 26 has been on the watchlist since 2002.
+Yusuf who was reportedly killed in the airstrike that was carried out on February 26 has been on the watchlist since 2002.
 The Interpol had issued a red corner notice against him in 2002.

 2019: The historic year when Article 370 was abrogated

-Indian officials say that the air strike which was carried out has dealt a decisive blow to the JeM.
+Indian officials say that the airstrike which was carried out has dealt a decisive blow to the JeM.
 In this strike, India has not only avenged Pulwama but Kandahar as well, the official added.